Are you looking for the most trainable cat breeds?

 You might if you want to teach your cat some cool tricks to impress family and friends.

-So, keep on reading to discover 7 felines that are easy to train.
+So, keep reading to discover seven felines that are easy to train.

 7 Most Trainable Cat Breeds

 People often assume that cats are untrainable.
 That’s not true.
-They’re just hard to train because they don’t have the same desire to please their owners are dogs do.
+They’re just hard to train because they don’t have the same desire to please their owners as dogs do.